Vegetables (song): Background and inspiration

 "Vegetables" was composed by Brian Wilson in 1966 and first recorded during the aborted Smile sessions.
 The song was based on Wilson's reported health obsession at the time.
 In a 1967 article, Wilson said, "I want to turn people on to vegetables, good natural food, organic food.
 Health is an important element in spiritual enlightenment.
 But I do not want to be pompous about it, so we will engage in a satirical approach."
-Parks said that the song was more specifically inspired by the radio evangelist Curtis Howe Springer, whom "Brian had a great fascination with".
+Parks said that the song was more specifically inspired by the radio evangelist Curtis Howe Springer, whom "Brian had a great fascination with", elaborating that Springer had spurred the "whole thing with vegetables.
+Curtis had an evangelist approach to his message.
+He was totally charismatic.
+And he needed a lot of money to continue his campaign.
+And, of course, it may be that we contributed to it somehow.
+We wanted to connect with this guy, maybe even meet him.
+We were sold on his health kick."

-The Saturday Evening Post writer Jules Siegel said that while using marijuana with Wilson and the "Beach Boys marijuana-consumption squad" Michael Vosse mused at how violence in their "vegetative" state could not be achieved, provoking laughter and further discussion of being a vegetable.
+Conversely, The Saturday Evening Post writer Jules Siegel said that while using marijuana with Wilson and the "Beach Boys marijuana-consumption squad" Michael Vosse mused at how violence in their "vegetative" state could not be achieved, provoking laughter and further discussion of being a vegetable.
 Siegel said that this encounter was what inspired Wilson to write the song.

+Frank Zappa's song "Call Any Vegetable" was written around the same period as "Vega-Tables".
+Parks knew Zappa, having performed with the Mothers of Invention; Parks' wife Durrie later recalled, "when Van Dyke and Brian were working on a song about vegetables, we thought, 'This is a natural.'
+And we took Brian to meet Frank ...
+I'll never forget the two of those guys shaking hands, talking about vegetables."

 Although it is not definitely known to be true, "Vega-Tables" is generally believed to fulfill the Earth part of "The Elements" suite that Brian envisioned for Smile.
 One of the illustrations created for the album included "Vega-Tables" as part of "The Elements", however, a preliminary track list from December 1966 indicated "The Elements" and "Vega-Tables" as separate tracks.

 The "Vega-Tables" spelling may have been inspired by the Vejtables, a group who opened for the Beach Boys at a concert on January 1, 1966.